-Map and Measure Your Walk Online: This weekend my walking club was preparing for our big walking events in April, laying out routes that were 10 kilometers, half marathon and marathon distances.
+Map and Measure Your Walk Online: My walking club was preparing for our big walking events in April, laying out routes that were 10 kilometers, half marathon and marathon distances.
 Our trailmaster, Burt, used MapMyWalk online to draw the routes and get a distance reading as he drew them.
 MapMyWalk has both street view and satellite view, and he could zoom in on portions of the route that would use a sidewalk or path that wasn't along a street.
 How would these compare with other methods of measuring the distance?

 Wheel It: You can drive a walking route in a car or on a bike with an odometer and measure it that way, although the distance may be off depending on whether your odometer is properly calibrated for your tire size and other factors.
 The "gold standard" for walking events is to use a mechanical wheel that clicks off each yard or meter.
 We took our mechanical wheel on the course along with my cell phone and the MapMyWalk map.
 All three agreed.
 I also drove the longer course in my car and found that my car odometer agreed very well with MapMyWalk.